CUH NHS 75th birthday logo

 How the brain responds to breathlessness

-Unhelpful thinking such as imaging the worst, worrying about looking foolish, worrying about ‘going mad’.
+- Thoughts - Unhelpful thinking such as imagining the worst, worrying about looking foolish, worrying about ‘going mad’.

 Breathlessness and anxiety

-The good thing is that whilst you might not be able to change what is happening in your heart or lungs, you can change the way you think and feel about breathlessness and change behaviours.
+The good thing is that you can change the way you think and feel about breathlessness and learn to respond in a different way.
 This, in turn, can help you to do more of the things you would like to do, and feel more in control of breathlessness when it happens.

 Common thoughts about breathlessness

 Feeling breathless, or seeing someone you care about being breathless, can be very unpleasant and frightening.
-If you have had any past frightening experiences of breathlessness, this can also impact on the level of breathlessness you are feeling now.
-Understanding why breathlessness happens, how the body responds and how you can control these responses can be a very useful way of managing your breathlessness.
-Talking through your thoughts to help you to understand your body’s response can help you to manage your breathlessness.
+If you have had any past frightening experiences of breathlessness, this can also impact on how breathless you are feeling now.
+Understanding why breathlessness happens, how the body responds, and how you can control these responses can be a very useful way of managing your breathlessness.

 Breathlessness can also make people feel angry, frustrated, or worried.
-How does breathlessness make you feel?
-It is very helpful to talk about how breathlessness makes you feel.
-This will also help those around you to understand a little more what you are experiencing and will also enable people to help.
+It can be helpful to talk about how breathlessness makes you feel.
+This may also help those around you to understand a little more what you are experiencing and to the things that will help.

-Here are some common thoughts or “misperceptions” which people often have about breathlessness with an explanation which may help to relieve some concerns.
+Here are some common thoughts or 'misconceptions' which people often have about breathlessness with an explanation which may help to relieve some concerns.

 Breathlessness is not always related to the level of oxygen in your blood, and oxygen does not always relieve breathlessness.
-Using the fan and practising relaxed tummy breathing will help your breathing.
+Using a fan and practising relaxed tummy breathing will help your breathing.

 If you become extremely breathless, you tend to breathe more quickly and shallowly.
-This is a very inefficient way of breathing and can make you feel light-headed.
-Practising relaxed tummy breathing can prevent this from happening.
+Over breathing can make you feel light headed.
+Slowing your breathing by using one of the breathing exercises described in Leaflet 3 can prevent this from happening.

 The fight or flight response can cause your heart to beat faster, tightness in your chest and other symptoms.
 Understanding the body’s response to breathlessness and anxiety can help to take away these worrying thoughts.